datapane/examples/README.md

 ---

-## Welcome to Datapane's App Examples Repository
+## Welcome to Datapane's Examples Repository

 Hi there! 👋

-This repository contains a collection of examples that demonstrate how to use Datapane to create and share data apps.
+This repository contains a collection of examples that demonstrate how to use Datapane to create and share data reports and apps.

-1. Run `pip install -r requirements.py` from an app example folder to install dependencies.
+1. Run `pip install -r requirements.py` from an example folder to install dependencies.
-2. Depending on the format of the example, either run:
+1. Depending on the format of the example, either run:
-   - the notebook `app.ipynb` through Jupyter Lab,
+    - the notebook, e.g. `app.ipynb`, through Jupyter Lab,
-   - the script `app.py` (e.g. with `python app.py`).
+    - the script, e.g. `python app.py`)
+1. View the output, either,
-4. Visit the URL printed to the terminal/cell output, usually http://127.0.0.1:8080.
+    - For Apps, visit the URL printed to the terminal/cell output, usually http://127.0.0.1:8080.
+    - For Reports, open the saved report locally or the uploaded report on Datapane Clodd

 ## Resources